szczyglis-dev/py-gpt/README.md

 These example files can be used as a starting point for creating your own extensions for **PyGPT**.

 To integrate your own model or provider into **PyGPT**, you can also reference the classes located in the `pygpt_net.provider.llms`.
 These samples can act as an more complex example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: `chat` and `completion`.
 These methods should return the respective objects required for the model to operate in `chat` and `completion` modes.

+Every single LLM provider (wrapper) inherits from `BaseLLM` class and can provide 3 components: provider for Langchain, provider for Llama-index, and provider for Embeddings.

 ## Adding custom Vector Store providers